UP929312/Serenity/assets/documents/project.md

 - Reachable: Serenity is reachable where-ever, whenever, you don't need to wait for an appointment, or for her to be available.
 She can also be accessed from anywhere.
 - Stigma: Many people are embarrassed to go to therapy, or feel they don't need it, but Serenity can be used privately in the comfort of your own home, and for a price that is much more affordable, unlocking the access to therapy for everyone.
 - Nine-to-five: Like many other services, therapists are often only available during working hours, but Serenity is available 24/7, so you're able to talk to her whenever you need to.
 You can do it in the middle of the night, or on a Sunday morning, during your lunch hour - it's up to you, Serenity is always there for you.
 - Extendable: In traditional therapy, when the hour is over, the conversation comes to a close, potentially leaving the client admist a vulnerable story.
-With Serenity, you can easily extend the session, and finish the conversation on your own terms
+With Serenity, you can easily extend the session, and finish the conversation on your own terms.
 - Relatable: Finding a therapist that you feel comfortable with isn't an easy task, but with the ability to choose from multiple different avatars and voices, you're much more likely to find someone you feel comfortable with.
-- Judgement: Serenity doesn't gossip, nor does she have the capacity to judge you, so you know not only that your secret is safe, but that you can share absolutely anything, and she'll be happy to listen.
+- Judgement: Serenity doesn't gossip, nor does she have the capacity to judge you, so you know not only that your secret is safe, but you can share absolutely anything, and she'll be happy to listen.
 - Commitment: To commit to a real person, opening yourself up, speaking through your problems, and being vulnerable is a big step, but with Serenity, you can take it at your own pace, and you there is almost no commitment, you can decide after the first session if you want to continue.

 - Diversity: While many different products can only reach a hugely reduced section of the market, Serenity can be used by almost anyone, albeit if they're English-speaking and over 18 years old.
 Men, women, the elderly, young adults, traditional people, modern ideologies, any religion, orientation, ethnicity can use Serenity, so she's much more accessible than other products.